walterrowe/magick-frames/README.md

 -ol | --overlaylogo       specifies to place an image-based logo inside the image

+-so | --solid             specifies a plain solid border style without any watermark

+-sl | --solid_logo         specifies a plain solid border with logo watermark underneath

+-slo | --solid_logo_overlay   specifies a plain solid border with logo watermark overlayed on image

+-st | --solid_text         specifies a plain solid border with text watermark underneath

+-sto | --solid_text_overlay   specifies a plain solid border with text watermark overlayed on image

 -f | --frame              add a picture frame around the sides of the image
                           this disables bevel and enables shadowboxing (default no frame)